-Each student is expected to be in their assigned location throughout the school day.
-If a student is late arriving at school, they must report to the School office before going to their first assigned location.
+Each student is expected to be in his/her assigned location throughout the school day.
+If a student is late arriving at school, s/he must report to the School office before going to his/her first assigned location.
 Any student who is late to class up to one (1) minute shall be disciplined by the teacher.
 Students who are more than five (5) minutes late will be considered absent for that instructional period.